jrandj/redhat/README.md

 1. Locate and interpret system log files and journals

-    * In RHEL logs capture messages generated by the kernel, daemons, commands, user activities, applications and other events.
+    * In RHEL logs capture messages generated by the kernel, daemons, commands, user activities, applications, and other events.
 The daemon that is responsible for system logging is called *rsyslogd*.
 The configuration file for *rsyslogd* is in the `/etc/rsyslog.conf` file.
 As defined in this configuration file, the default repository for most logs is the `/var/log` directory.

     * The below commands can be used to start and stop the daemon:
         ```shell